Accra City Stars F.C.: St. Mirren FC

-The club kicked off their campaign in the Ghana Premier League on November 24 against Accra Hearts of Oak but were beaten 2–0.
-Other domestic league defeats have since followed, against Chelsea FC, All Stars F.C. & Real Tamale United.
+The club played in the Ghana Premier League in the 2008–09 season.
 Mahatma Otoo was the club's best player after he earned the Discovery Player of the season award in the 2008–09 season after he won five man of the match awards and got 5 goals from 15 games for his club.
 They were relegated at the end of the season.